 Lisa Marie Presley net worth: Losses, lawsuits and Graceland

-Lisa Marie Presley, the only child of Elvis and Priscilla Presley who died on Thursday at age 54, leaves behind a rock-and-roll legacy — including a rocky financial path filled with losses and lawsuits over money.
+Lisa Marie Presley, the only child of Elvis and Priscilla Presley who died on January 12 at age 54, leaves behind a rock-and-roll legacy — including a rocky financial path marked with losses and lawsuits over money.

 Presley, a singer-songwriter like her father, wasn't rich enough to make the Forbes list of highest-paid entertainers, while some celebrity websites even estimated that she may have had a negative net worth at her death.